outeredge/che-sync/README.md

 ## Troubleshooting

-You can watch the Unison sync logs by running the below command in a new terminal after starting che-sync.
+You can watch the Unison sync logs by running the below command in a new terminal after starting che-sync:

 ```sh
 $ docker exec $(docker ps -lq) tail -f unison.log
 ```

-If you are seeing errors about exceeding filesystem watchers, try;
+If you are seeing errors about exceeding filesystem watchers, try:

 ```sh
 $ echo fs.inotify.max_user_watches=1048576 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
 ```

+If you see the error `Warning: inconsistent state.`, run the following commands in the che terminal:

+`rm -rf /projects/.unison`